Extremality and dynamically defined measures, part II: Measures from conformal dynamical systems: Proofs of Theorems and

 To complete the proof, we need to show that $\GG$ is dense in $\M_T(X)$.
 Since $\GG$ is convex, it suffices to show that the closure of $\GG$ contains all ergodic measures in $\M_T(X)$.
 Indeed, let $\mu\in\M_T(X)$ be an ergodic measure, and let $\xx\in X$ be a $\mu$-random point.
 Then by the ergodic theorem,

 where $\delta$ denotes the Dirac delta.
 Fix $\epsilon > 0$.
-Since $T$ is hyperbolic, it has the specification property \cite[(2.10) Theorem]{Bowen3},\Footnote{Although the result of \cite{Bowen3} as stated only covers the case of invertible transformations, it is not too hard to prove the specification property for hyperbolic toral endomorphisms by direct calculation.} so there exists $m = m_\epsilon\in\N$ such that for all $N\geq m$, there exists $\yy = \yy_{N,\epsilon}\in X$ such that $T^N(\yy) = \yy$ and
+Since $T$ is hyperbolic, it has the specification property \cite[(2.10) Theorem]{Bowen3}.
+(Although the result of \cite{Bowen3} as stated only covers the case of invertible transformations, one may verify the specification property for hyperbolic toral endomorphisms by direct calculation.)
+Thus there exists $m = m_\epsilon\in\N$ such that for all $N\geq m$, there exists $\yy = \yy_{N,\epsilon}\in X$ such that $T^N(\yy) = \yy$ and

 Next fix $N\geq m$ and let

 If $\bfM$ is the integer matrix representing $T$, then $(\bfM^N - I)$ is a nonsingular integer matrix and $(\bfM^N - I)\yy\in\Z^d$, so $\yy\in\Q^d$.
 Thus $\Supp(\nu_{N,\epsilon})\subset \Q^d\subset G$, so $\nu_{N,\epsilon}\in\GG$.